Building a global brand presence and preferenceBy Tom Dougherty

 Branding to be preferred across the globe

 The global brand is one of the most exciting efficiencies in business.
 Global branding allows tremendous economies of scale, especially in marketing communications investments.
-However, these economies of scale are only achieved when brand impact is not sacrificed.
+However, these economies of scale are only achieved when the brand impact is not sacrificed.

 But isn’t that a contradiction?
-How can brand be implemented across widely different countries and work equally hard for all markets and offerings?
+How can brands be implemented across widely different countries and work equally hard for all markets and offerings?
 Especially when the most effective brands are optimized for a specific market and offering.

 How to Build a Global Brand Presence For Different Cultures